drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	can provide us with a tremendously decreased runtime if the algorithm of choice is suited for a highly parallelisable formulation.

-	We have explored the mathematics which allow us to proceed in certainty to ascpects of the algorithm, we noted the complications and contrasts between CPU programming when programming for GPUs and we the observed the transformation of the serial code to its paralell counterpart and we analysed the parallel algorithm thoroughly but more analysis and optimisations can still be made.
+	We have explored the mathematics which allow us to proceed in certainty to aspects of the algorithm, we noted the complications and contrasts between CPU programming when programming for GPUs and we the observed the transformation of the serial code to its parallel counterpart and we analysed the parallel algorithm thoroughly but more analysis and optimisations can still be made.

-	We can conclude that while significant speedups can be achieved with writing GPU code, it can be a time intensive process with a lot of choices to be made by the programmer along the way in order for the code to run as efficienly as possible.
+	We can conclude that while significant speedups can be achieved with writing GPU code, it can be a time intensive process with a lot of choices to be made by the programmer along the way in order for the code to run as efficiently as possible.

 #pagebreak()
 #bibliography("references.bib")